Your partner in philanthropy. SEE advisor resources

-This Fund is a collaboration between the Sherwood Foundation (founding partner), Mutual of Omaha Foundation, Conagra Brands Foundation, Peter Kiewit Foundation—and is administered by the Omaha Community Foundation (OCF).
+This Fund is a collaboration between the Sherwood Foundation, Mutual of Omaha, Conagra Brands Foundation, Peter Kiewit Foundation—and is administered by the Omaha Community Foundation.

-Applications that propose collaborative projects among multiple organizations are welcome.
-LGBTQIA+ representation among clients served, management, staff, and board members is considered during the decision making process.
-A strengths and needs assessment is currently being conducted that will be used to determine the focus areas of this fund and guide future grant cycles.
+Applications that demonstrate collaboration among multiple organizations are encouraged.
+LGBTQIA+ representation (among clients served, management, staff, and board members) is considered during the decision making process.

 Up to $200,000 in grant funding will be awarded each year.
 The average grant award is $15,000 to $20,000.

-Awards are announced via email in September.
-Projects must be completed by the following May.
+Awards are announced via email in May.
+Projects must be completed in the year awarded.

-Public, tax-exempt organizations as defined by Section 501(c)(3) of the Internal Revenue Code, OR working with a 501(c)(3) fiscal agent receives funds on your behalf.
+- Applicants must be a public, tax-exempt organization as defined by Section 501(c)(3) of the Internal Revenue Code, OR working with a 501(c)(3) fiscal agent who can receive funds on your behalf.

-Nonprofits receiving funding from Omaha Community Foundation’s other grant programs, or from the Fund’s other philanthropic partners are eligible to apply.
-Applicants from previous years may apply again this year if they’ve submitted last year’s evaluation report to the Omaha Community Foundation.
+- Nonprofits receiving funding from Omaha Community Foundation’s other grant programs, or from the Fund’s other philanthropic partners are eligible to apply.
+Applicants from previous years may apply again this year if their final report was submitted to the Omaha Community Foundation.

-These requirements, including eligibility of repeat funding, focus areas, and budget limit, are subject to change annually.
+*These requirements, including eligibility of repeat, consecutive funding, funding priorities, and operating budget caps, are subject to change annually.
 Additionally, the committee reserves the right to waive eligibility requirements to make awards that address critical community needs.

 All funding decisions are made by a resident-led committee of individuals who identify as LGBTQIA2S+.